Ari Glas’ 1943 wordless novel, Though the Night, was reprinted in Hebrew in 1945 as Leilot (לילות in Hebrew); “Nights” in English.

 – Size: 13 1/8″ x 9 1/2″ (33.3 cm x 24.2 cm)

-– Binding: leaves sown into a folder
+– Binding: leaves sewn into a folder

 – Language: Hebrew titles, etc